afkarxyz/spddl/README.md

-# spddl - Spotify Direct Download
+# spddl

-spddl (Spotify Direct Download) is a Python script that allows you to download tracks, albums, and playlists directly from Spotify.
+**spddl** (Spotify Direct Download) is a Python script that allows you to download tracks, albums, and playlists directly from Spotify.

 ## Screenshots